- Oregon County HP: #21

 But it didn’t.

 Instead, that trail wrapped around the far right side of the peak, taking me 0.2 miles out of my way, only to reveal another steep Class 2 hillside slope.
-Not much easier in my opinion.
-But, at least I was now on top of the unnamed high point for Malheur County!
+Not much easier than the rock wall, in my opinion.
+However, I made quick work of the final ascent and was soon standing atop the unnamed peak, the high point for Malheur County.

-I found the peak’s survey monument embedded in the rock near the rock ledge I was considering scrambling up.
-Immediately beside it, there sat a rock pile with a jar containing a small summit register too.
+I found the peak’s survey monument embedded in the rock right near the ledge I’d considered scrambling up.
+Immediately beside it, sat a rock pile with a jar containing a small summit register, too.

 Unlike many of the other survey markers I’ve stumbled across in my highpointing adventures, this monument wasn’t emplaced by the National Geodetic Survey (or the U.S. Coast & Geodetic Survey).
 This marker was placed by the Department of the Interior!